Adeeba-Haider/SIRC-Epidemic-Model-R/README.md

 Features
-Numerical solver to compute the solution of the SIRC model equations Plots showing the changes in the number of susceptible, infected, recovered, and cumulative cases over time Usage
+Numerical solver to compute the solution of the SIRC model equations Plots showing the changes in the number of susceptible, infected, recovered, and cross-immuned cases over time Usage
 Make sure you have R and the deSolve package installed on your machine.
 Clone or download this repository.